Instant Pot Chicken Wings that are Low Carb, Gluten & Dairy Free can be made in less than 30 minutes without the mess from deep frying!

 But who has time for that?

-and caramelize the outside in the broiler for one minute on each side and you get this spicy, sticky, tangy, dripping with spicy sauce wings in less than 30 minutes!
+And when the wings are done, put them under the broiler to caramelize the outside!
+You'll get this spicy, sticky, tangy, dripping with spicy sauce wings in less than 30 minutes!

 No joke.
 It's that simple.

 If you want more flavor, you can marinate them overnight in the fridge.
 But the beauty of using the Instant Pot is that it seals in the flavors while cooking, so you don't have to wait 24 hours for the flavor to infuse.

 And you can vary the spiciness by brushing more sauce on the wings before putting them in the broiler to caramelize.
 Of course, you can use extra spicy hot sauce or make your own!